Campusoft/knowledge_base/.net_core/autentificacion/authorization.md

 ## Authorization Handlers

 A requirement can have one or more handlers.
 An authorization handler is used to evaluate the properties of a requirement.
-To create an authorization handler, you should create a class that extends AuthorizationHandler<T> and implements the HandleRequirementAsync() method
+To create an authorization handler, you should create a class that extends AuthorizationHandler<T> and implements the HandleRequirementAsync() method.

+An Authorization Handler can return one of the three values
+- Fail
+- Succeded
+- Do Nothing

 ## Process